 Community Leader, Change Maker and Advocate for Parents of Children with Poor Mental Health

-When my teenage daughter became suicidal in 2015, it was the darkest time of my life.
-But out of adversity grew the most wonderful connections and change.
+When my teenage daughter became suicidal in 2015, it was by far the darkest time of my life.
+But it gave me an opportunity to reflect on my values, my parenting and what was really important and out of adversity grew the most wonderful connections and change.